Manchester & Lancashire Mining Museums

 Building History

-Built between 1825 and 1827 to designs by Charles Barry, Buile Hill is his only known villa-house in the neo-classical style.
+Built between 1825 and 1827 to designs by Charles Barry, Buile Hill is his only known villa-house in the neo-Classical style.
 Its most distinctive feature is arguably the covered carriage porch (known as a port-cochère).
 Later additions to the building were made by Edward Walters, architect of the Free Trade Hall, Manchester.

 The house has had many locally distinguished occupants, including, from 1825-1840, Sir Thomas Potter, first Mayor of Manchester, John Potter, his son and MP for Manchester, and John Marsland Bennett, Mayor of Manchester.